What is Tango?

 So does this mean that tango is a simple dance?
 If there are no steps to learn then surely it must be easier than learning one with countless named steps that must be remembered and executed perfectly?

-I think of tango as being 'simple' in the same way that being good at darts or playing the piano is 'simple'.
+I think of tango as being 'simple' in the same way that the game of darts is 'simple' or playing the piano is 'simple'.
 With darts you simply pick up a dart and throw it into the right place on a board a short distance in front of you.
-Playing the piano is even easier, as someone else has written down all the notes on a sheet of paper for you, so all you have to do is hit the keys in the right order and you are there.
-Both 'simple' tasks, but neither of them are 'easy' and neither is tango.
-You can grasp the basics very quickly and you will soon be dancing something that looks quite a lot like tango, but if you want to get good at it and expand your repertoire then you will have to put in the hours.
+Playing the piano is even easier, as someone else has written down all the notes on a sheet of paper so all you have to do is hit the keys in the right order.
+Both of these can certainly be described as 'simple', but neither of them is 'easy'.
+And tango is not 'easy' either.

 Find out more - our next class is: